gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 const session = useSession();
 ```

-Or determine if a user is authenticated with the [useIsAuthenticated](/references/session/useIsAuthenticated.md) hook:
+Or determine whether or not the user is authenticated with the [useIsAuthenticated](/references/session/useIsAuthenticated.md) hook:

 ```ts
 import { useIsAuthenticated } from "@squide/react-router";